tkshnwesper/niec/markdown/public/wiki/Markdown Crash Course.md

 Well folks, you might have noticed that articles use a special type of scripting language for styling.
 This magical language is called **Markdown**!
 It involves converting patterns in *ordinary* text into 'styled' text.
 So here we go, I'll be laying down a few tips on how to express yourself using this language.

+Before you begin, it would be good to let you know that the Markdown compiler that we use is called [blackfriday](https://github.com/russross/blackfriday).
+It is quite different from say for example GitHub's Markdown compiler.
+But nevertheless, with some tweaking and hacking you can perform all the functions of a markdown compiler and more!

 ## Headings

 ---